camunda/camunda-docs/docs/self-managed/operational-guides/production-guide.md

       secretName: camunda-platform
 ```

-There is a separate ingress configuration for the core based on REST or GRPC:
+There is a separate ingress configuration for the core, based on GRPC:

 Here is an example GRPC Ingress setup for the Core Camunda component.